smartarch/extremexp-llm/patterns.md

 ### Does task run in every situation?

-Rationale: Can the LLM understand conditional flow guards?
+Rationale: Can the LLM interpret conditional flow guards correctly?

 Parameters: